This Insignia comes equipped with parking sensors, satellite navigation, climate control, lumbar support, alloy wheels and more!

 Speed sensitive power steering, Traffic sign recognition

-8" colour display screen, Door/boot open warning light, Exterior temperature gauge, Low fuel level warning light, Navi 900 IntelliLink with sat nav, colour touchscreen, DAB radio, USB, bluetooth, bluetooth audio streaming, Apple CarPlay, Oil level gauge, Rev counter, Trip computer
+8" colour display screen, Colour information display, Door/boot open warning light, Exterior temperature gauge, Low fuel level warning light, Multimedia Navi Pro with 8" colour touchscreen, DAB radio, USB/iPod input, Bluetooth audio streaming and Apple carplay/Android auto, Oil level gauge, Rev counter, Trip computer

 Body colour electric adjustable heated door mirrors

 Agate inserts in dark silver on facia and doors

 Auxiliary input socket, Steering wheel mounted audio controls